The hardest part about a RTW trip is figuring out the money.

 Eat out less often

 Restaurants put more holes in a saving plan than a woodpecker on amphetamines.
-Plus learning how to cook for yourself is ridiculously gratifying.
+Plus, learning how to cook for yourself is ridiculously gratifying.
 The Food Network and Recipes.com have a near limitless repository of delicious recipes to start you off.
 Even in the United States, you can comfortably eat on $40 to 50 a week if you cook for yourself.
 Simple unprocessed foods like rice, beans, chicken, pasta, potatoes, and vegetables are healthy and cheap.

 Reduce or eliminate your car usage

 Kill the cable TV dead

 You’ll be surprised how fast your savings add up without cable TV.
 Several friends of mine pay up to $150 a month for their cable.
 That’s insane: $1,800 a year.
 Even a more reasonable rate (the average monthly cost of cable TV in the United States is $99, as of 2016) still ends up being $1,188.
 That could fund an entire trip to just about anywhere in the world!
 Plus, there are plenty of free and cheap ways to get your entertainment.
 Netflix is $10 a month.
 Books are cheaper than movies.